Poldark wouldn’t be Poldark without its glistening blue waters, its craggy cliffs and its sweeping expanses of romantic Cornish countryside.

 Naturally, the area has also been used for those classic horse-riding scenes.

 Where is Trenwith mansion filmed?

-At the grander end of the scale is the Poldarks’ ancestral home at Trenwith where George and Elizabeth now live with Geoffrey Charles and Valentine.
+At the grander end of the scale is the Poldarks’ ancestral home at Trenwith, where George now lives with son Valentine.

-Producers opted to use Chavenage House in Tetbury, Wiltshire, for both exteriors and interiors.
+Producers opted to use Chavenage House in Tetbury, Wiltshire.
 The Elizabethan mansion is now the family home of David Lowsley-Williams, but all signs of modern living (light switches, cables, radiators…) had to be covered up; gravel was removed from the driveway and the wallpaper and curtains were switched out.